Should you trust your credit score?

 This was the title of (Season 47 Episode #3) of CBC’s Marketplace and we have been featured in it.

 Check out the full episode here: https://cbcgem.app/CN3N if you want to jump to our specific segment it starts at minute 11.

 From a property management perspective Tenant Screening to ensure the right fit for your property is arguably one of the most important aspects of owning investment properties and maximizing investment returns.
 Ensuring the right tenant for your property includes:

-- Previous landlords’ References: Calling previous 2 Landlords will help you get an idea on the type of tenant the applicant is.
+- Previous landlords’ References: Calling the previous 2 Landlords will help you get an idea of the type of tenant the applicant is.
 We previously created a five-step guide to screening tenants: